-IV.
-Ranks
+III.
+Ranks:

-- 1. For candidates who satisfy all clauses given in sections 3.1 to 3.13 above, a merit list would be prepared in descending order of total scores. - 2.
-If total score of two or more candidates becomes equal (i.e. in the case of degeneracy), candidates with higher score in the general section will get a better rank. - 3.
-If the degeneracy persists, then the best scores in the subject section of the two students would be compared.
+1. For candidates who satisfy all clauses given in sections II.1 to II.13 above, a merit list would be prepared in descending order of total scores.

+- 2. If total score of two or more candidates becomes equal (i.e. in the case of tie), candidates with higher score in the general section will get a better rank. - 3.
+If the tie persists, then the best scores in the subject section of the two students would be compared.
 The student with the better score in any of the subject section would get a better rank. - 4.
-If the degeneracy still persists, the students would be given same provisional rank at the time of declaration of the result and the degeneracy would be broken by comparing class 12th marks and date of birth in that order, during admission/counselling.
+If the tie still persists, the students would be given same provisional rank at the time of declaration of the result and the tie would be broken by comparing class 12th marks and date of birth in that order, during admission/counselling.